katewhee/networking-course/_labs/lab_3.md

 ### Technical Debt

 At this point in the labs, you might have incurred some [technical debt](https://en.wikipedia.org/wiki/Technical_debt){:target="_blank"}.
 Since this lab is on the lighter side, this is your chance to pay it back.
 Take some time to understand how all of the different parts come together.
 Having a clear understanding of this will be helpful in future labs.
 Take time to make sure your code is clean and understandable.
-Run [Valgrind](https://www.valgrind.org){:target="_blank"}.
+Run [Valgrind](https://www.valgrind.org){:target="_blank"}... it's a requirement.

 ## Objectives